 Tax Risk.
-The Funds intend to qualify and remain qualified as a RIC under the Code.
+Each Fund intends to qualify and remain qualified as a RIC under the Code.
 Each Fund will qualify as a RIC if, among other things, it meets the source-of-income and the asset-diversification requirements.

-With respect to the source-of-income requirement, the Funds must derive in each taxable year at least 90% of its gross income (including tax-exempt interest) from (i) dividends, interest, payments with respect to certain securities loans, gains from the sale or other disposition of stock, securities or foreign currencies, or other income (including but not limited to gains from options, futures and forward contracts) derived with respect to its business of investing in such shares, securities or currencies and (ii) net income derived from an interest in a "qualified publicly traded partnership" (the items described in clause (i) and clause (ii) collectively are "Good Income").
+With respect to the source-of-income requirement, the Funds must derive in each taxable year at least 90% of its gross income (including tax-exempt interest) from (i) dividends, interest, payments with respect to certain securities loans, gains from the sale or other disposition of stock, securities or foreign currencies, or other income (including but not limited to gains from options, futures and forward contracts) derived with respect to its business of investing in such stock, securities or currencies and (ii) net income derived from an interest in a "qualified publicly traded partnership" (the items described in clause (i) and clause (ii) collectively are "Good Income").

-The Funds will not invest directly in Bitcoin or any other digital assets because income from such investments would not qualify as Good Income because Bitcoin and other digital assets do not meet the definition for any of the categories of Good Income.
+The Funds will not invest directly in Bitcoin or ether or any other digital asset because income from such investments would not qualify as Good Income because Bitcoin, ether, and other digital assets do not meet the definition for any of the categories of Good Income.
 On the other hand, the Funds' investments in cash investments will qualify as Good Income.
 The Funds seek to gain exposure to the Reference Assets, in whole or in part, through investments in each Fund's respective Cayman Subsidiary.
-The T-Rex 2X Long Bitcoin Subsidiary is whollyowned and controlled by the T-Rex 2X Long Bitcoin Daily Target ETF.
+The T-Rex 2X Long Bitcoin Subsidiary is wholly-owned and controlled by the T-Rex 2X Long Bitcoin Daily Target ETF.
 The T-Rex 2X Inverse Bitcoin Subsidiary is wholly-owned and controlled by the T-Rex 2X Inverse Bitcoin Daily Target ETF.
-The Funds' investment in their respective Cayman Subsidiary is intended to provide the Funds with exposure to Bitcoin returns while enabling the Funds to satisfy source-of-income requirements.
+The T-Rex 2X Long Ether Subsidiary is wholly-owned and controlled by the T-Rex 2X Long Ether Daily Target ETF.
+The T-Rex 2X Inverse Ether Subsidiary is wholly-owned and controlled by the T-Rex 2X Inverse Ether Daily Target ETF.
+The Funds' investment in their respective Cayman Subsidiary is intended to provide the Funds with exposure to Bitcoin or ether returns while enabling the Funds to satisfy source-of-income requirements.
 The Funds intend to monitor all of their investments carefully to satisfy the source-of-income test.

 Historically, the Internal Revenue Service ("IRS") has issued private letter rulings in which the IRS specifically concluded that income and gains from investments in a wholly-owned foreign subsidiary that invests in commodity-linked instruments are Good Income.
 The Funds have not received such a private letter ruling and is not able to rely on private letter rulings issued to other taxpayers.
 Additionally, the IRS has suspended the granting of such private letter rulings.
-The IRS also recently issued proposed regulations that, if finalized, would generally treat a fund's income inclusion with respect to a subsidiary as qualifying income only if there is a distribution out of the earnings and profits of a subsidiary that are attributable to such income inclusion.
-The proposed regulations, if adopted, would apply to taxable years beginning on or after 90 days after the regulations are published as final.
+However, Treasury Regulations have been issued that treat a RIC's income inclusion with respect to a subsidiary as Good Income.

-Based on the principles underlying private letter rulings previously issued to other taxpayers, the Funds intend to treat its income from their respective Cayman Subsidiary as Good Income without any private letter ruling from the IRS.
-The tax treatment of each Fund's investments in its Cayman Subsidiary may be adversely affected by future legislation, court decisions, Treasury Regulations and/or guidance issued by the IRS that could affect whether income derived from such investments is Good Income, or otherwise affect the character, timing and/or amount of each Fund's taxable income or any gains and distributions made by the Funds.
+Based on the principles underlying private letter rulings previously issued to other taxpayers and the issued Treasury Regulations, the Funds intend to treat its income from their respective Cayman Subsidiary as Good Income without any private letter ruling from the IRS.
+The tax treatment of each Fund's investment in its Cayman Subsidiary may be adversely affected by future legislation, court decisions, Treasury Regulations and/or guidance issued by the IRS that could affect whether income derived from such investments is Good Income, or otherwise affect the character, timing and/or amount of each Fund's taxable income or any gains and distributions made by the Funds.